Accession of Montenegro to the European Union: Since Montenegro's potential candidate status was granted

+Montenegro's path toward European Union membership stretches back to December 2002, when it was still part of the State Union of Serbia and Montenegro.
+As a potential candidate, Montenegro was drawn into the broader framework of the EU's Stabilisation and Association Process (SAP), which was designed to guide the Western Balkans countries through political and economic reforms in preparation for eventual membership.
+The country's European integration track accelerated sharply following its independence in 2006, after which the EU moved quickly to establish a formal bilateral relationship, opening the door to a Stabilisation and Association Agreement, membership application, candidate status, and the launch of accession negotiations in 2012.

 Identification

 Montenegro was granted potential candidate status in December 2002, when it was still in a union with Serbia.
-The EU recognized the new and independent country's European Perspective on 21 June 2003 at the Thessaloniki Summit.
-The adoption of the Thessaloniki Declaration of 2003 was a promise by the EU that the former Yugoslav republics along with Albania have "unequivocal support for future integration and full membership of these states in the Union".
+The EU recognised the new and independent country's European Perspective on 21 June 2003 at the Thessaloniki Summit.
+The adoption of the Thessaloniki Declaration of 2003 was a promise by the EU that the former Yugoslav republics along with Albania have "unequivocal support for future integration and full membership of these states in the Union."